What is a Business Cycle?

 For example, when an economy is in a contraction, particularly a recession, governments use expansionary fiscal policy, which consists of increasing expenditures on projects or cutting taxes.
 These moves provide increased levels of disposable income that consumers can spend, which in turn stimulates economic growth.

-Similarly, a central bank — like thein the US — will use an expansionary monetary policy to end a contractionary period by reducing interest rates, which makes borrowing money cheaper, thus stimulating spending, and eventually the economy.
+Similarly, a central bank — like the Federal Reserve in the US — will use an expansionary monetary policy to end a contractionary period by reducing interest rates, which makes borrowing money cheaper, thus stimulating spending, and eventually the economy.

 If an economy is growing too fast, governments will employ a contractionary monetary policy, which involves cutting spending and increasing taxes.
 This reduces the amount of disposable income to spend, slowing things down.
-To employ a, a central bank will increase interest rates, making borrowing more expensive and therefore spending money less attractive.
+To employ a contractionary monetary policy, a central bank will increase interest rates, making borrowing more expensive and therefore spending money less attractive.

 How Long does a Business Cycle Last?